avalon60/OraTAPI/README.md

 ```
 ~/OraTAPI
+├── active_config
+├── configs
+│   ├── basic
-├── resources
+│   │   └── resources
-│   ├── config
+│   │       ├── config
-│   │   ├── OraTAPI.csv
+│   │       │   ├── OraTAPI.csv
-│   │   ├── OraTAPI.ini
+│   │       │   ├── OraTAPI.ini
-│   │   └── pi_columns.csv
+│   │       │   └── pi_columns.csv
-│   └── templates
+│   │       └── templates
-│       ├── column_expressions
+│   │           ├── column_expressions
-│       ├── misc
+│   │           ├── misc
-│       ├── packages
+│   │           ├── packages
-│       └── ut_packages
+│   │           └── ut_packages
+│   ├── liquibase
+│   ├── logger
+│   └── llogger
 ├── staging
 └── ut_staging
 ```

 The packaged defaults remain in the installation, but OraTAPI reads and writes user-owned runtime files from `~/OraTAPI`.
-The key take-away is that the active `OraTAPI.ini`, CSV files, and instantiated `.tpt` templates live in `~/OraTAPI/resources`, not in the installation directory.
+The active profile is determined by the plain-text file `~/OraTAPI/active_config`, whose content is simply the selected profile name.
+The active `OraTAPI.ini`, CSV files, and instantiated `.tpt` templates therefore live under `~/OraTAPI/configs/<active-profile>/resources`, not in the installation directory.

+If `~/OraTAPI/active_config` does not yet exist, OraTAPI defaults to a profile named `default`.

+The profile model allows you to maintain multiple named OraTAPI configurations side by side.
+For example, you might keep one profile for basic generation, one for Liquibase-enabled output, and one for logger-based templates.
+Profiles can also be used to support different project requirements, where each project needs its own configuration, template customisations, and control-file settings.
+Switching profiles updates only `~/OraTAPI/active_config`; it does not copy files or rely on symbolic links.

 ## Installation